9 Ways to Stop Sweating So Much

 Drink wheatgrass juice daily to get maximum benefit (available in powder form also).

-Witch Hazel
+Witch hazel

-Witch Hazel is also one of nature’s natural astringents (ability to shrink skin and constrict pores).
+Witch hazel is also one of nature’s natural astringents (ability to shrink skin and constrict pores).
 Some of the most effective antiperspirants contain witch hazel.
 It can be particularly helpful in preventing face sweating.

 For sweaty face, armpits and feet…